My Thievery of the People

 Description

-From the highways of Cairo to the outports of Newfoundland, the soul-crushing cubicles of Montreal city work and the birds and bees of the Quebec countryside, these brilliant short stories lay bare the workings of power and the small acts of both courage and compromise by which those on the margins defy them.
+From the highways of Cairo to the outports of Newfoundland, the soul-crushing cubicles of Montreal city work and the deceptive perils of the Quebec countryside, these brilliant short stories lay bare the workings of power and the small acts of both courage and compromise by which those on the margins defy them.

 Beautifully cohesive across a stunning depth and range of setting and subject, no one is innocent in My Thievery of the People.